 Another favorite is Isaiah 43:7, “Everyone who is called by My name, Whom I have created for My glory; I have formed him, yes, I have made him.”

 Seven years later, Shiri is cancer-free.
 “Amen!
 I am cured!” she declares.

-Ben Lahood studies at the Lighthouse Christian Academy near Malibu, CA.
+Ben Lahood studies at the Lighthouse Christian Academy in Santa Monica, CA.